Transition from adiabatic inspiral to plunge for eccentric binaries

 Accepting the limitations introduced by these ambiguities, we plan to use this framework to study how eccentricity influences the late gravitational waveforms produced by binary systems.
 To generate waveforms, we will mirror the procedure used in Ref.\ \cite{Lim2019}: following the prescription described in this paper, we will build inspiral, transition, and plunge worldlines followed by a small body moving on an initially eccentric orbit, and use them to develop the source-term of the time-domain Teukolsky equation \cite{Teukolsky1973, Sundararajan2007, Sundararajan2008, Sundararajan2010, Zenginoglu2011}.
 Our goal is to understand to what extent a binary's final eccentricity ``colors'' the late-time gravitational waveforms that it produces.

 Based on the ``WKB intuition'' that a system's late ringdown waves can be understood as wavepackets gradually leaking out of a black hole's light ring (see, for example, Refs.\ \cite{FerrariMashhoon1984, SchutzWill1985} for discussion), we speculate that the ringdown structure of eccentric inspirals and plunges may be qualitatively rather different from the ringdown structure of quasi-circular inspirals and plunges.
-The orbital geometry of eccentric systems opens the possibility of wavepackets being excited into, and then slowly leaking from, both a black hole's retrograde and prograde light rings in rapid succession.
+The orbital geometry of eccentric systems opens the possibility of wavepackets being excited into, and then slowly leaking from, both a black hole's retrograde and prograde light rings in rapid succession\footnote{This intuitive picture arose from a discussion of these systems with Yanbei Chen; we thank him for the free-ranging discussion in which this idea was developed.}.
 Preliminary waveforms developed by G.\ Khanna as part of our planned follow-up analysis indeed indicate that eccentric systems produce a more complicated ringdown spectrum than we find in the quasi-circular case.
 As part of this follow-up analysis, we aim to systematically examine how this more complicated spectrum can be understood as a superposition of different ringdown modes, and how the excitation of these modes depends on system parameters like the eccentricity and the spin of the primary.